The Beau Versus Your Boo

 There is another popular 90's sitcom entitled, F*R*I*E*N*D*S. In an episode, Ross gets a job teaching

 a college course in Paleontology.
 He said he was so nervous that when he spoke, he broke into a British accent and couldn't stop.
 When he told his friends what he had done, they asked what he was going to do.
 He said he was going to keep it up until the temporary position is over.
 Ross said it was for a few weeks - no big deal.
 Until they offered him a more permanent position and his friends asked so will you keep the accent.
-Ross forgot about that when he accepted the position.
+Ross forgot about that when he accepted the promotion.
 He said he will have to go in the class and slowly fade it out.
 It will be fine.
 When the class was in session, Ross spoke in his British accent and then tried to stammer his way through back to speaking in his regular voice.
 It was a whole 5 seconds before one of the students asked, "hey, what happened to your accent?"
 Ross was so embarrassed.
 But that's a sitcom.

 In real life, isn't that what we ask after the novelty of the relationship wears off?
 What happened... to the romance, to the gifts and other niceties, to asking about my day, to fixing a home cooked meal and so forth and so on?
 What used to be unresolved questions in your mind turn into complaints and eventually arguments.
 Some think it's normal.
 It isn't.
 It's a harvest from tainted seed or fallow ground (James 5:7-8 AMP).
 (Luke 8:15 AMP)

 There was this video cam of the police being called to a residential area due to a suspected domestic dispute.
-A young couple were having a heated argument.
+A young couple was having a heated argument.
 The police separated the couple asking what was the issue.
 The man said he was leaving and packed his car with some of his belongings.
 He has a dog that he was trying to take with him.
 She refused for him to take his dog, according to him while the woman has her own dog.
 The officer asked how long have the 2 known each other.
 The man answered 3 years.
 The officer asked how long have you lived together.
 The man answered 2 1/2 years.
 The man was shirtless with scratches all over his body.
 She had bumps on top of her head and a bruise on her neck.
 He said he went to grab the leash to get his dog and she, his girlfriend bit the inside of his arm.
 She told the officers that her boyfriend was combative and she had to bite him because he was trying to choke her out.
 The police believed the young man and arrested the woman based on how many injuries he had, his belongings were in his car, all he wanted was his dog to leave.
 The officers believed that the young woman was angry because she accused her boyfriend of cheating on her with no substantiated evidence; however, thinking of the information given, it made more sense that she bit that young man with his arm around her neck giving her a half Nelson rather than for her to bite any other part of his arm but the inside.
 She did not fight what the police surmised and was led away in handcuffs.
 If assuming this couple believes Jesus is Lord, do you see where the real issue began?
 Ask the person you are dating that

 same question.
 Was it the answer you expected?
 Do you see any red flags (John 16:13-15 AMP)?